 Snorkeling in Puerto Vallarta

-Best places to snorkel in Puerto Vallarta
+Best snorkeling in Puerto Vallarta

 Los Arcos national marine park is one of the best places to snorkel in Puerto Vallarta.
 For details on how to get there, check out this guide to Los Arcos.